China's Hebei Steel gets approval to invest in Canada iron ore miner

 The investment has gained approval from the country’s top economic planning body, the National Development and Reform Commission (NDRC), Xinhua said, quoting a statement released by the NDRC’s branch in Hebei province.

-The Kami project has a proven reserve of about 1 billion metric tons, with an expected annual output of 8 million metric tons after it goes into production in 2015, Xinhua said.
+The Kami project has a proven reserve of about 1 billion tonnes, with an expected annual output of 8 million tonnes after it goes into production in 2015, Xinhua said.

 The deal is part of efforts by Chinese steel producers to gain more control over foreign iron ore supplies, dominated by a handful of global miners.